 WASHINGTON – According to a WalletHub study, Texas is the second most diverse state, behind only California.

-The Lone Star State ranks fourth in cultural diversity and sixth in religious diversity.
-It is 13th in both socioeconomic and economic diversity, 14th in household diversity, and 21st in political diversity.
+The Lone Star State ranked fourth in cultural diversity and sixth in religious diversity.
+It was ninth in socioeconomic diversity, 13th in economic diversity, 36th in household diversity, and 39th in political diversity.

-Texas is also second in linguistic diversity, third in industry diversity, fourth in racial and ethnic diversity, and fifth in household size diversity.
+Texas was also first in industry diversity, third in linguistic diversity, fourth in racial and ethnic diversity, and fifth in household size diversity.

 Hawaii, New Jersey, and New York rounded out the top five.